svtk/AtomicKotlinCourse/Functional Programming/Recursion/Exercise 4/task.md

 ## Recursion (#4)

 The starter code provides a class `City`.
 Implement an extension function `City.allReachable()` that builds a set of all cities reachable from the current `City`.
-Implement it in two ways: recursive and iterative.
+Implement it both recursively and iteratively.

-The direct connections for each `City` are stored in its `connections` property. `allReachable()` should return all the cities reachable from the given city via other cities.
+The direct connections for each `City` are stored in its `connections` property.
+`allReachable()` should return all the cities reachable from the given city via other cities.
 The city is reachable from itself, so it should be also present in the resulting set.

 For example, consider the following connections graph: